+254 781 641945

 The park is accessible by road which takes you through a tarmac road up to Nairobi and this covers about 156 kilometers Northwest of Nairobi along the main route A104.
 The commonly used road is through the main gate and it is around 4 kilometers from Nakuru town center.
 Visitors can also access the park through the main Nairobi Nakuru route at Lanet gate.
 The Nderit gate is commonly used by travelers who are connecting from Maasai Mara or Elementaita.
-The park consists of 3 gates the main gate and Lanet gate which connect the protected area with Nairobi-Nakuru highway and the less used Nderit gate.
+The park consists of 3 gates the main gate and Lanet gate which connect the protected area with Nairobi-Nakuru highway and the less-used Nderit gate.
 If you intend to spend your vacation holiday at this park, you will need to hire a 4 wheel drive car given the nature of the.
 The other alternative is for you to take a flight and you will spend at least 25 minutes from Jomo Kenyatta International Airport in Nairobi to the Naishi airstrip.

-Lake Nakuru National Park can be visited from 7:00am and in case you are from Nairobi, you will take the Nairobi-Nakuru highway and this will reward you with the most stunning views of the mighty rift valley.
+Lake Nakuru National Park can be visited from 7:00am and in case you are from Nairobi, you will take the Nairobi-Nakuru highway this will reward you with the most stunning views of the mighty Rift Valley.
 For visitors who start their journeys from Nairobi, you will spend about half an hour driving to a scenic overview of over 2200 meters above sea level where you will also have a chance to catch a glimpse of the park’s remarkable volcanoes like Longonot and Suswa.

 Nakuru area tends to experience rains during the cool dry season from July to October.
-This is a period migratory birds start arriving and they stay up to April.
+This is a period when migratory birds start arriving and they stay up to April.
 The short rains usually begin in November till December.
 Its rainfall amount is marginal compared to the long rains and features less effect while on wildlife safaris in Kenya.
 Between January and February, the weather tends to be dry and humidly hot with sprinkles of rain and most travelers flock to this protected area mainly to escape from the cold winters in Europe and the United States of America.

 The long rains begin from late March to June and April and May feature as the primary months of the long rains.
-This means that the precipitation regains and there can be grass and pools as main rain water sources for wildlife species in the park as most of them do not like drinking from the Soda Lake of Nakuru given its high alkaline levels.
-You may also have a chance to catch a glimpse at most of wildlife species that have given birth during the wet season.
-The park experiences moderate temperatures except during evenings when it can be cool and because of this, you will need a jacket, sweater to help you participate in both early morning and afternoon activities at the park.
+This means that the precipitation regains and there can be grass and pools as main rainwater sources for wildlife species in the park as most of them do not like drinking from the Soda Lake of Nakuru given its high alkaline levels.
+You may also have a chance to catch a glimpse at most of the wildlife species that have given birth during the wet season.
+The park experiences moderate temperatures except during evenings when it can be cool and because of this, you will need a jacket, or sweater to help you participate in both early morning and afternoon activities at the park.
 Generally, the best time for you to pay a visit to Lake Nakuru National Park should be from June to September and January to March.

 What to do in Lake Nakuru National Park